Six fundamental ways to make a better conference

 • Facilitator/leader goes first

 Sometimes a topic under discussion is tough to talk about.
-I’ve been in many meetings where the first contribution avoided addressing what was asked, or was meagre or superficial.
+I’ve been in many meetings where the first contribution avoided addressing what was asked or was meager or superficial.
 This gives later sharers a license to follow suit.
-For example, a question about how a person is feeling about an issue may be answered by what they are thinking about it.
+For example, a question about how a person feels about an issue may be answered by what they think about it.

-When a meeting facilitator or leader starts the sharing and models the kind of response that’s wanted, it’s much more likely that others will respond in a similar way.
+When a meeting facilitator or leader starts the sharing and models the kind of response that’s wanted, it’s much more likely that others will respond similarly.

 • A plant goes first